COMMUNITY COMPOST PROGRAM

 HOW IT WORKS

-Step 5: Drop Off at Pitney Meadows: Once you have attended the training session, you can bring your scraps to the farm.
+Step 5: Drop Off at Pitney Meadows: Bring your scraps to our on-site composting system on the farm.
 Before emptying into the drop-off bins, participants will weigh the scraps and log the weight, date, their name, and any additional comments onto the program clipboard.

-Step 6: Your Scraps Become Soil, Closing the Loop: Food scraps are emptied into the compost culverts by staff and volunteers after the culverts have been aerated.
-Then, we cover the scraps with a carbon source (we use mostly wood chips!)
+Step 6: Your Scraps Become Soil to be used in public gardens to grow food!
+Food scraps are emptied into the compost culverts by staff and volunteers after the culverts have been aerated.
+Then, we cover the scraps with a carbon source (we use mostly wood chips).
 The mixture takes time to break down and is often emptied and formed into windrows for secondary decomposition.
 Finished compost is used to enrich the soil at Pitney Meadows’ Community Garden and agricultural fields, helping grow nutritional foods for public programming, local families, food pantries, and growing beneficial habitats for the ecosystem.
 You are directly stewarding community-shared land and agriculture with your participation!

 The Community Compost Program is modeled after the successful Bethlehem Municipal Compost program and in consultation with ANCA’s Compost for Good reflecting a growing movement towards sustainability, environmental resilience and circular systems for communities.